Mercado do Bolhão, Portugal - Things to Do in Mercado do Bolhão

 Insider Tips

-Bring a reusable shopping bag as many vendors don't provide plastic bags, and it's more environmentally friendly for carrying your market purchases.
+Bring a reusable shopping bag - many vendors don't provide plastic bags, and you'll blend in better with local shoppers who always come prepared.

 Explore Activities in Mercado do Bolhão